 - The demerger of DuluxGroup in 2010, continuing Orica's transformation into a focused mining services business supplying the global mining and infrastructure industries with critical consumables.

 - In November 2014, Orica Limited announced the sale of its Chemicals business to the Blackstone Group.
-As announced to the ASX on 2 March 2015, this transaction has now been completed, and the Chemicals business has also announced that it will be trading under the name 'Ixom'.
+This transaction was completed in March 2015, and the Chemicals business is trading independently under the name 'Ixom'.

 As Orica has evolved into the multi-billion dollar, global company that it is today, we have maintained proud traditions of leadership, innovation, quality and safety.

 An Australian company with a global footprint, Orica has a diverse workforce of over 12,500 people, with operations in more than 50 countries and customers in more than 100.